DSStoffer/dsstoffer.github.io/Rtoot.md

 ## Packages and ASTSA

-At this point, you should have R (or RStudio) up and running.
+At this point, you should have R up and running.
 The capabilities of R are extended through packages.
 R comes with  a number of preloaded packages that are available immediately.

 - There are base packages that install with R and load automatically.  (e.g., `stats`)

 - Then there are priority packages that are installed with R but not loaded automatically.  (e.g., `nlme`)

-- Finally, there are  user-created packages that must be installed and loaded into R before use.  (e.g., `astsa`)
+- Finally, there are  user-created packages that must be installed (once) and then loaded into R before use.  (e.g., `astsa`)

-If you are using RStudio, there is a _Packages_ tab to help you manage your packages.

 Most packages can be obtained from CRAN and its mirrors.
 The package used extensively in the text is `astsa` (Applied Statistical Time Series Analysis).
-If you are using RStudio, then use  _Install_ from the _Packages_ tab.
-If asked to choose a repository, select _0-Cloud_, the first choice, and that will find your closest repository.
 Get it now:

 - __Exercise:__ Install  `astsa`

-- _Solution:_ Issue the command: `install.packages('astsa')`
+- _Solution:_ Issue the command: `install.packages('astsa')` .
+If asked to choose a repository, select _0-Cloud_, the first choice, and that will find your closest repository.

  The latest version of `astsa`  will  always be  available from GitHub.
 More information may be found at [ASTSA NEWS](https://github.com/nickpoison/astsa/blob/master/NEWS.md).

 Except for base packages, to use a package you have to load it after starting R, for example:
 ```r
 library(astsa)
 ```
-If you don't use RStudio,  you may want to create a `.First` function as follows,
+You may want to create a `.First` function as follows,
 ```r
 .First <- function(){library(astsa)}
 ```
 and save the workspace when you quit, then `astsa` will be loaded at every start.
-If you use RStudio, just tick the `astsa` box in the _Packages_ tab.
+Other startup commands can be added later.

 We will use the `xts` package and the `zoo` package throughout the text.
 To install both,  start R and type
 ```r
 install.packages("xts")  # installs both xts and zoo
 ```